 A two-unit yearlong course, which focuses on three perspectives of psychology: the biological perspective, the cognitive perspective, and the learning perspective.
 These perspectives are explored by studying the development and cultural contexts, the framework, and the methodologies, and the application for each perspective.
 The student will also conduct a simple experimental study.
 This course is offered at SPHS only.
 This course is taught on an A/B day and is paired with IB Spanish/IB Spanish ab initio/IB French in the junior year.
-The IB exam must be taken in the Senior year in order to receive IB credit.

-• Psychology Advanced Placement
+• AP Psychology 437100AW